 Founding board member of the nationally acclaimed DaVinci Quartet, now based in Denver.

-Founding board member of Springspree, a citywide festival now in its third decade.
+Founding board member of Springs Spree, a citywide festival that ran for three decades.

 Founding board member of Opera Theatre of the Rockies.